Tell us what you think about the information on this page and how you’re using it. Take our survey.

 When employee is on assignment and a public holiday falls on a day that would ordinarily be a working day

 Generally, if a public holiday falls on a day when the employee is on an assignment and that day would ordinarily be a working day under the terms of the assignment, the employee is entitled to the day off with public holiday pay.
 Public holiday pay is all of the regular wages earned by the employee in the four work weeks before the work week with the public holiday plus all of the vacation pay payable to the employee with respect to the four work weeks before the work week with the public holiday, divided by 20.
-There are some situations in which a pay period other than the pay period immediately preceding the public holiday is used to calculate public holiday pay.

 The employee may also agree, electronically or in writing, to work on the holiday and in that case will:

-• have a right to their regular pay for that day and a substitute day off with public holiday pay;
+• have a right to their regular pay for that day and a substitute day off with public holiday pay

 or, if the employee and the employer agree

-• get premium pay for every hour worked on the holiday plus public holiday pay.
+• get premium pay for every hour worked on the holiday plus public holiday pay

 When employee is on assignment and a public holiday falls on a day that would not ordinarily be a working day